A Node Operator's Responsibilities

 • At the end of a period (every 28 days), there's a snapshot of your RPL.

-In light of gaining access to these benefits, as a node operator you are responsible for your own performance.
-If your node performs poorly and you actually end up losing ETH by the time you decide to exit your minipool, all of the lost ETH is coming out of your share.
-For example: if you exit with a balance of 30 ETH, then your minipool lost 2 ETH from its initial 32 ETH deposit.
-You will receive 14 or 6 ETH (depending on your bond size), and 24 or 16 ETH will be returned to the staking pool.
+• For example: if you exit with a balance of 30 ETH, then your minipool lost 2 ETH from its initial 32 ETH deposit.
+You will receive 6 ETH, and 24 ETH will be returned to the staking pool.

 If you're fairly new to using the command line or computer maintenance, this can seem like a scary challenge.
 Luckily, one of Rocket Pool's most core principles is decentralization - the fact that anyone, anywhere, can run a node if they have the determination and knowledge.
 While we can't help with determination, we can help with knowledge.
 This section is packed with guides, walkthroughs, and information that will help you understand how to run a great Rocket Pool node.